 Von Willebrand’s Disease

+Finally, von Willebrand’s disease is an incurable condition that can be prevalent within Dobermans.
 This is where the blood struggles to clot and can lead to minor abrasions or cuts bleeding heavily without end.

 Spontaneous bleeding from the mouth and nose can also occur.

 Some of the health conditions we outlined above have a genetic basis, and with good breeding practices, they can be avoided.

 Breeding Dobermans should undergo health screening before having puppies.
 Ask your breeder for evidence of good hip scores, and clear tests for heart disease, von Willebrand’s and autoimmune thryoiditis.
 If the parents are clear then the puppies can’t inherit these conditions.